 CONTRACTOR:

 ADDRESS:

-Provide full Project scope as described in Attack hment A.
+Provide full Project scope as described in Att achment A.

-COST TO COMPLETE PART 1 (S-243 Bridge e)

-COST TO COMPLETE PART 2 (S-138 Bridge e)

-COST TO COMPLETE PART 3 (S-757 Bridge e)

-COST TO COMPLETE PART 4 (S-34 Bridge)

-TOTAL COST TO COMPLETE (PARTS 1+2+ +3+4) =
+TOTAL COST TO COMPLETE (A) =

-No conditional Bids will be accepted and will be be deemed non-responsive.
+No conditional Bids will be accepted and wi ll be deemed non-repsonsive.

 Signature Date

+Signature Date

 Printed Name

-11. NON-COLLUSION CERTIFICATION
+10. NON-COLLUSION CERTIFICATION